 Wander through the Hunter Valley Gardens

-Things to do in the Hunter Valley: Accommodation
+Things to do in the Hunter Valley: Stay

 An elegant, stylish boutique with sustainability at its core – all rooms feature plastic-free bedding made from recyclable materials and large-bottle amenities to reduce the volume of plastic waste.
 The kitchen also adopts a paddock-to-plate, zero-waste approach to food, with vegetable gardens, beehives and resident roaming farm animals who gladly make use of the leftover veggies.
 Set on 70 acres of picturesque countryside, and just minutes away from the region’s famed cellar doors, this luxury retreat is a haven of tranquillity.